Carla-de-Beer/ISS-tracker/README.md

   <img src="images/screenShot-02.png"/>
 </p>

-NOTE: The API is rate-limited, meaning that there are times when the API can't respond due to too many requests.
-In this case, and error message is shown inside the tooltip.
+NOTE: The API is rate-limited, meaning that there are times when it can't respond due to too many requests.
+In this case, an error message is shown inside the tooltip.

 <p align="center">
     <img src="images/screenShot-05.png" width="450px"/>